jcbendernh/Editable-Reports-with-Power-Apps-Databricks/README.md

 - **Power Bi - Power App - Databricks Solution file**
     - **Products - Databricks Canvas App** - This is the Power Apps Canvas app that will be inserted into the Power BI Report.
 It reads data from Power BI via [PowerBIIntegration](https://learn.microsoft.com/en-us/power-apps/maker/canvas-apps/powerapps-custom-visual) and updates the existing data via the UpdateDatabricksGoldProducts - Cloud Flow.
     - **UpdateDatabricksGoldProducts - Cloud Flow** - This utilizes the [Execute SQL Commands](https://learn.microsoft.com/en-us/connectors/databricks/#execute-a-sql-statement) to update the data in the Azure Databricks Delta table from the values captured on the Power Apps form.
-    - Databricks Connection Reference
-    - dbxproductwarehouse_id Environmental Variable - This is the Warehouse ID reference to the Serverless SQL compute in Databricks.
+    - **Databricks** Connection Reference - This is the Authentication Type, Server Hostname. and HTTP Path setting to connect to the Databricks environment.
-    - dbxproductwarehouse_id Environmental Variable - This is the Warehouse ID reference to the Serverless SQL compute in Databricks.
+    - **dbxproductwarehouse_id** Environmental Variable - This is the Warehouse ID reference to the Serverless SQL compute in Databricks.
-    - dbxproductcatalog Environmental Variable - This is the reference to the Databricks catalog of the products table.
+    - **dbxproductcatalog** Environmental Variable - This is the reference to the Databricks catalog of the products table.
-    - dbxproductschema Environmental Variable - This is the reference to the Databricks schema of the products table.
+    - **dbxproductschema** Environmental Variable - This is the reference to the Databricks schema of the products table.
 - **Editable-Products-Databricks.pbix**
     - This is the Power BI Report we will publish to the service and add the Power App to.

 ## Instructions

 ### Databricks

-**IMPORTANT:** Please use/setup a serverless SQL Warehouse so that the startup time is in seconds and not minutes.
+**IMPORTANT:** Please utilize a serverless SQL Warehouse so that the startup time is in seconds and not minutes.
 If you use a traditional SQL Warehouse, the Power Automate Cloud Flow will time out if the SQL warehouse is not started.
 To create one, follow these instructions: [Create a SQL warehouse](https://learn.microsoft.com/en-us/azure/databricks/compute/sql-warehouse/create?source=recommendations)

 1. Upload the [`products.csv`](./src/products.csv) to a volume within your Databricks Unity Catalog.
 For instructions on how to do so, check out [Upload files to a Unity Catalog volume](https://learn.microsoft.com/en-us/azure/databricks/ingestion/file-upload/upload-to-volume).
-2. Create a Python based notebook in your Databricks workspace and paste the following cells to read the products.csv and write the data to a new delta table in your Databricks catalog. <BR>
+2. Create a Python notebook in your Databricks workspace and paste the following cells to read the products.csv and write the data to a new delta table in your Databricks catalog. <BR>
     ```python
     df = spark.read.option("header", "true").option("inferSchema", "true").csv("/Volumes/(catalog)/(schema)/products/products.csv")
     display(df)
     ```
-    Replace (catalog) and (schema) with you catalog and schema.<br>
+    Replace (catalog) and (schema) with you catalog and schema values.<br>

     ```python
     df.write.mode("overwrite").option("overwriteSchema", "true").saveAsTable("(catalog).(schema).products")
     ```
+    Replace (catalog) and (schema) with you catalog and schema values.<br>

-3. We need to make the ProductID field a non nullable primary key for the integration to work in this scenario.
+3. We need to make the ProductID field a non nullable primary key for the integration to work without errors.
 To do so, paste the following cells into the notebook and run them.
     ```python
     %sql
     ALTER TABLE (catalog).(schema).products